 Keeping Spaces Sound

 Bad acoustics impact learning.
-At least according to the AIA (American Institute of Architects), whose research shows that young students are more susceptible than adults to the interference of background noise and excessive reverberation on learning.
+At least according to the American Institute of Architects (AIA), whose research shows that young students are more susceptible than adults to the interference of background noise and excessive reverberation on learning.
 Numerous factors contribute to a school’s acoustical environment— reverberation time, background noise, and sound transmission from adjoining areas can all interrupt learning.
 Controlling these factors is important to achieve a good acoustical environment, which is necessary for optimal learning.
 Here are the basics to start a conversation with your design team.

 Acoustical engineers can tune a room to the correct reverberation time by controlling the amount of sound-absorbing material.
 A tremendous range of acoustical treatment materials are available and can be attractively (and affordably) incorporated into virtually any room design.
 How much reverberation should a room have?